acdh-oeaw/ACDHchHackathon2020/results.md

 # Results of the ACDHchHackathon2020

-## Martina Trognitz & Likas Gehrig: [CORIANDER COurse RegIstry stAtistics aNd aDditional matERial - Adding further functionalities to the DH Cource Registry by CLARIN and DARIAH](https://github.com/bellerophons-pegasus/CORIANDER)
+## Martina Trognitz & Lukas Gehrig: [CORIANDER COurse RegIstry stAtistics aNd aDditional matERial - Adding further functionalities to the DH Cource Registry by CLARIN and DARIAH](https://github.com/bellerophons-pegasus/CORIANDER)

 **Ruling:** We award this submission first place in the ACDH hackathon 2020.
 Congratulations!